Sign In Register

 Is Aberdeen a Good Place to Live?

-Based on current data, Aberdeen receives an overall livability score of 3.4 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, a low poverty rate.
+Based on current data, Aberdeen receives an overall livability score of 3.4 out of 5.0, earning a grade of B. Key strengths include low unemployment, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates.
 Aberdeen offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs